Shakeel95/Dimension-Reduction-Trees/matlab/GDFM/README.md

 # Generalized Dynamic Factor Models

-Matlab code to estimate the Generalized Dynamic Factor Model as described in [Hallain et al](https://www.jstor.org/stable/2646650?seq=1#metadata_info_tab_contents).
+Matlab code to estimate the Generalized Dynamic Factor Model as described in [Hallin, Lippi, and Reichlin (2000)](https://www.jstor.org/stable/2646650?seq=1#metadata_info_tab_contents).
 Code is taken from Matteo Barigozzi's [website](http://www.barigozzi.eu/Home.html); none of the code is mine.

 ## Functions